sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 In September 2019 we started working on Batch Changes, except that back then it was called _Automation_ and it was already implemented, kind of.
-[Quinn][quinn] had built an impressive prototype to show to customers and ask them whether they'd use something like this.
-More than one said "yes, I would, and _exactly like that_". "[Build one to throw away](https://wiki.c2.com/?PlanToThrowOneAway)" is what they say - but do you?
+[Quinn][quinn] had built an impressive prototype to show to customers and to ask them whether they'd use something like this.
+More than one said "yes, I would, and _exactly like that_." "[Build one to throw away](https://wiki.c2.com/?PlanToThrowOneAway)" is what they say — but do you?
 Do you really throw away a prototype that's more than 10k lines of code and that customers pointed at and said "I want this"?

-We did, with [this pull request][pr1]; a placeholder here for all of the code we wrote in September and October 2019 to rebuild the functionality of the prototype from scratch.
+We did with [this pull request][pr1]; a placeholder for all of the code we wrote in September and October 2019 to rebuild the functionality of the prototype from scratch.

 What made us do it?
-We came to the conclusion that building the product from the ground up, thereby fully understanding and owning the code is more important to the long-term success of the project and the team than merging a prototype to get something out there as fast as possible.
+We came to the conclusion that building the product from the ground up, thereby fully understanding and owning the code, is more important to the long-term success of the project and the team than merging a prototype to get something out there as fast as possible.
 From my perspective now, this was one of the key decisions that helped us avoid accumulating large